PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step06_zero_trust_webapp.md

 Confirm DNS resolution via `privatelink.azurewebsites.net`.

-## 6.3 - Create Azure Front Door + WAF Policy
+## 6.3 - Create a Azure Front Door + WAF Policy

-This section walks through creating an Azure Front Door profile and attaching a WAF policy with a custom rule to block bots.
+This three-step-section creates an Azure Front Door profile, and attaching a WAF policy with a custom rule to block bots.

 ### Step 1 - Create the Front Door profile
 - Name: `afd-secure-core`